 Moving into the structural elements of light enhances photographic skill.
 Light quality is infinite and changes all the time, yet once appreciated and acknowledged, its variables are intriguing.
 Photographers have the unique opportunity to control light and as a result, share stories, original concepts and unique ideas.
 This is done not only by considering camera controls, lens choice and modifiers but truly being in tune with the environment at hand.
 If you understand how light will play into your exposure, and further more your own creative voice, you are guaranteed to walk the world from a different perspective.

 In its most simple form, light takes shape in three different ways; available or natural light, studio or artificial light and finally a combination of the natural and artificial.
 The approach is completely straightforward giving you as artist and architect a chance to open up to new theories in light as much or as little as you would like.
 Let’s take a deeper look and uncover some of the effective forms of light found within these three categories along with helpful tips to develop image style.
-Also remember that this amazing lightroom presets deal is ending soon to help with post-processing.

 Light By Degrees